Karolis Didžiulis: Interwar Lithuania

 In June 1919, Didžiulis established contacts with Lithuanian communists and joined the Communist Party of Lithuania.
 At first he worked with local communists in Joniškis and Šiauliai.
 In September 1921, he was tasked by the party with transport and distribution of illegal communist literature, including the periodicals Tiesa and Komunistas.

 In September 1922, Didžiulis was arrested when he transported literature to Vilkaviškis.
 Even though the Lithuanian police found only legal publications, Didžiulis was confined to a camp in Aukštoji Freda and later the Fifth Fort of Kaunas Fortress.
 He was released in September 1923.
 The party then sent him to study at the Communist University of the National Minorities of the West in Moscow.
 He returned to Lithuania in August 1925 and organized communist activities in the Šiauliai area.

 After the coup d'état in December 1926, many two members of the Central Committee of the Communist Party of Lithuania were executed while a few others were arrested.
 As a result, the Central Committee coopted Didžiulis in January 1927.
 Later that year, he was also elected to the Politburo and Secretariat.
 However, he was arrested in January 1928 after the police searched his apartment and found numerous illegal publications.
 In May 1929, he was sentenced to eight years in prison.
 He served the sentence in Kaunas Prison, Ninth Fort, and Šiauliai Prison.
 He was released in October 1933, but again arrested and imprisoned for three months in November 1933.

 Released, Didžiulis continued communist activities.
 In late 1934, he travelled to Moscow to consult and coordinate with other Lithuanian communists.
 At the time the Communist Party had two main leaders – Vincas Kapsukas and Zigmas Angarietis – who competed for influence.
 Didžiulis and Aizikas Lifšicas allied with Kapsukas who died in February 1935.
 This allowed Angarietis to promote his man Kazys Sprindys to the Secretariat.
 With the help of Mikhail Trilisser, leader of the Comintern, Lifšicas attempted to remove Angarietis.
 Sprindis was replaced by Icikas Meskupas-Adomas but Didžiulis and Lifšicas were demoted to regional (raikom) party work in Suvalkija and Klaipėda Region.
 While in Suvalkija, Didžiulis rallied communist forces in support of the 1935 Suvalkija farmers' strike.
 He opposed the party's position of not allying with non-communists and wanted to collaborate with other parties (including the Lithuanian Christian Democratic Party) that supported the strike.

 Didžiulis was arrested again for three weeks in January 1936 and three months in November 1936.
 In June 1938, he organized 10-day courses for young communists near Alytus.
 After these courses, he was arrested and sent to the Dimitravas forced labour camp for a year.
-He was arrested again in October 1939 and sent back to Dimitravas and later to Pabradė.
+He was arrested again in October 1939 and sent back to Dimitravas and later to the Pabradė forced labor camp.
 In total, he spent about nine years in Lithuanian prisons.